Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/shader-repositories/meteor/film-grain.md

 # Film Grain

-METEOR's Film Grain Shader is designed to add a layer of grain to your images, mimicking the look of analog film or the noise inherent in digital sensors.
+METEOR's Film Grain is designed to add a layer of grain to your images, mimicking the look of analog film or the noise inherent in digital sensors.
 This effect can bring a cinematic or nostalgic feel to your visuals, depending on the settings you choose.

 ---